Find Affordable College Courses

 Las Vegas, NM

-Luna Community College ranked #7 on this year’s Most Popular Construction Trades Undergraduate Certificate Schools in New Mexico list.
+Luna Community College came in at #7 in this year’s edition of the Most Popular Construction Trades Undergraduate Certificate Schools in New Mexico ranking.
 Located in the rural area of Las Vegas, Luna Community College is a public college with a small student population.

-Eastern New Mexico University - Roswell Campus ranked #7 on this year’s Most Popular Construction Trades Undergraduate Certificate Schools in New Mexico list.
-ENMU - Roswell Campus is a small public school located in the remote town of Roswell.
+Eastern New Mexico University - Roswell Campus came in at #7 in this year’s edition of the Most Popular Construction Trades Undergraduate Certificate Schools in New Mexico ranking.
+ENMU - Roswell Campus is a small public school located in the town of Roswell.

-Full Construction Trades at Eastern New Mexico University - Roswell Campus Report
+Read full report on Construction Trades at Eastern New Mexico University - Roswell Campus

 Read full report on Construction Trades at Santa Fe Community College